Starring Richard Ingrams, John Wells, Patricia Routledge, John Sessions and Brian Perkins

 BBC Radio Leicester

-Ben has the show that gives you your say on the big issues and gets all Somerset's gossip.
+Ben's show gives you your say on the big issues and gets all Somerset's gossip.

 Writer-performer Ben Moor's comic sci-fi about the bizarre parallel city of Undone